Learning-and-Intelligent-Systems/predicators/README.md

 * Example command: `python src/main.py --env behavior --approach oracle --seed 0 --timeout 1000 --sesame_max_samples_per_step 20 --behavior_mode simple --option_model_name oracle_behavior --num_train_tasks 2 --num_test_tasks 2 --behavior_randomize_init_state True --behavior_scene_name Pomaria_1_int --behavior_task_name re-shelving_library_books`.

 ## Instructions For Contributing
-* Run `pip install -r requirements-dev.txt` to install additional dependencies.
+* Run `pip install -r requirements-dev.txt` to install all dependencies for development.
 * You can't push directly to master.
 Make a new branch in this repository (don't use a fork, since that will not properly trigger the checks when you make a PR).
 When your code is ready for review, make a PR and request reviews from the appropriate people.
 * To merge a PR, you need at least one approval, and you have to pass the 4 checks defined in `.github/workflows/predicators.yml`, which you can run locally in one line via `./scripts/run_checks.sh`, or individually as follows:
     * `pytest -s tests/ --cov-config=.coveragerc --cov=src/ --cov=tests/ --cov-fail-under=100 --cov-report=term-missing:skip-covered --durations=0`